 4. Get inspiration

-Often, I get motivation to eat clean after seeing posts from healthy foodies on Instagram.
+Often, I get the motivation to eat clean after seeing posts from healthy foodies on Instagram.
 Find people or companies that will give you inspiration, and follow them on social media.
 Or, if you’re not much of a social media person, subscribe to newsletters that have to do with your new routine.
 This way, you’ll get weekly or daily inspiration without having to actively find it!